Lesson 3 Homework Practice Writing Equations

 Check Your Equation

-After writing the equation, it's important to verify that it makes sense in the context of the problem.
+After writing the equation, it helps to verify that it makes sense in the context of the problem.
 Ask yourself if the equation accurately represents the relationships described in the original statement.

 Common Types of Equation Writing Problems